 Content the type of work, preferred industry, preferred company

-Career Progression chances for promotion, relocation, working
+Career Progression chances for promotion, relocation, working conditions, professional development

 Quality of Life travel requirements, corporate culture, vacation time

 Location preferred city or state, transportation costs, taxes.

 If you get two job offers, simply rate each opportunity based on how they meet your criteria.
 Divide a sheet of paper in two, add up the scores in each column and let that guide your decision.